wayne923/leetpython/docs/The-1hr-Guide-To-Python/03_Programming Fundamentals/12_Functions.md

 print_details(name="Alice", age=30) # Outputs Name: Alice, Age: 30
 ```

-##Conclusion
+## Conclusion

 And that wraps up our section on parameters!
 Don’t worry if you don’t have all of these memorized, it’s definitely the longest section we’ve had thus far and contains an awful lot of information.
 As with the rest, think of this as a resource that you can always turn to if you don’t remember something.
-What’s important is that you keep on with the rest of the guide!
+What's important is that you keep trying them out!